-Please ensure that you insert information relevant to your school where prompted in yellow, and amend references to “Example School” so that they are replaced with your school name.
-You are encouraged to amend the font and text styles used in this template to reflect your school colours, and include your school logo where possible.

 PURPOSE

 Scoresby Primary School recognises the importance of Digital Technologies (DigiTech) in preparing students for the world around them.
 Scoresby PS acknowledges that the effective and safe use of technology relies upon the development of responsible cyber-citizenship, and is committed to being an eSmart school.
 Scoresby PS believes that explicitly teaching students about safe and responsible online behaviours is essential, and is best taught when linked to the school’s values – Honesty, Excellence, Acceptance, Respect and Trust, in partnership with parents/guardians.